A General Approach for Determining Applicability Domain of Machine Learning Models: Results

-Scikit-learn uses the natural logarithm of likelihoods as the inference outputs of \gls{kde}.
+Scikit-learn uses the natural logarithm of likelihoods as the inference outputs of KDE.
 We converted any logarithmic output to likelihoods by exponentiating the values.
-Eq.~\ref{kde_trans} was then employed to transform the likelihood of any inference data point \gls{x} with respect to the maximum likelihood observed from \gls{Xitb}.
-The result obtained from Eq.~\ref{kde_trans} served as our dissimilarity measure, \gls{d}.
-It is important to note that \gls{x} was transformed using the same scaler utilized to build the \gls{kde} previously mentioned prior to attaining its likelihood with \gls{kde}(\gls{x}).
+Eq.~\ref{kde_trans} was then employed to transform the likelihood of any inference data point $\vec{x}$ with respect to the maximum likelihood observed from $X_{ITB}$.
+The result obtained from Eq.~\ref{kde_trans} served as our dissimilarity measure, $d$.
+It is important to note that $\vec{x}$ was transformed using the same scaler utilized to build the KDE previously mentioned prior to attaining its likelihood with $KDE(\vec{x})$.

-This transformation did not alter the information provided by the \gls{kde} and was performed only to produce an easy to interpret number, which ranges from 0 to 1.
-A \gls{d} value of 0 corresponds to \gls{x} being in the region of feature space most densely sampled by \gls{Xitb} (i.e., the peak of the \gls{kde}) and a \gls{d} value of 1 corresponds to \gls{x} being far from \gls{Xitb}, where the density is zero for our choice of kernel.
+This transformation did not alter the information provided by the KDE and was performed only to produce an easy to interpret number, which ranges from 0 to 1.
+A $d$ value of 0 corresponds to $\vec{x}$ being in the region of feature space most densely sampled by $X_{ITB}$ (i.e., the peak of the KDE) and a $d$ value of 1 corresponds to $\vec{x}$ being far from $X_{ITB}$, where the density is zero for our choice of kernel.